 From Maine, mezzo-soprano Abigail Levis is enjoying a flourishing career on opera and concert stages from Berlin to Dallas.
-Featured in the February Opera News Sound Bites column, current season highlights include Orlofsky in Die Fledermaus for Utah Opera, her debut with San Francisco’s Philharmonia Baroque in Joseph and his Brethren, with Opera Philadelphia as Testo in Il combattimento di Tancredi e Clorinda and Third Memory in I Have No Stories To Tell You by composer Lembit Beecher and librettist Hannah Moscovitch.
-Ms. Levis also made her recent debut with Dallas Opera appearing as Flora in La Traviata and for Opera Parallèle she sings Rose in Heggie’s At the Statue of Venus and Dinah in Bernstein’s Trouble in Tahiti.
+Featured in the February Opera News Sound Bites column, she joins the Lucerne Opera this coming season in the title role of Gluck’s Orfeo, Stephano in Gounod’s Roméo et Juliette, Zerlina in Don Giovanni and Annina in La traviata.
+2017/2018 season highlights include Orlofsky in Die Fledermaus for Utah Opera, her debut with San Francisco’s Philharmonia Baroque in Joseph and his Brethren, with Opera Philadelphia as Testo in Il combattimento di Tancredi e Clorinda and Third Memory in I Have No Stories To Tell You by composer Lembit Beecher and librettist Hannah Moscovitch.
+Ms. Levis made her recent debut with Dallas Opera appearing as Flora in La Traviata and for Opera Parallèle she sang Rose in Heggie’s At the Statue of Venus and Dinah in Bernstein’s Trouble in Tahiti.
 As one of only two winners of the Opera Foundation’s Curt Engelhorn Competition, she appeared with Deutsche Oper Berlin during the 2016/17 season in such roles as Mercedes in Carmen, the title role in Hirsch and Purcell’s Dido, and Tebaldo in Don Carlo.
-Back in North America in December, she sang Messiah with the Toronto Symphony Orchestra and Portland Baroque.
-An alumna of the Utah Opera young artists program, her roles included Despina in Cosi fan tutte, the title role in L’Enfant et les Sortilèges and Cherubino in Le nozze di Figaro.
+Back in North America, she sang Messiah with the Toronto Symphony Orchestra and Portland Baroque.
+An alumna of the Utah Opera young artists program, her roles included Despina in Così fan tutte, the title role in L’enfant et les sortilèges and Cherubino in Le nozze di Figaro.

-Past competition prizes and awards include the Sullivan Foundation, the 2017 10th Klaudia Taev Competition, the 2016 Opera Foundation Competition, the 2015 Metropolitan Opera Auditions, the 2015/16 Gerda Lissner Competitions (Song and Opera), the 2014 Luis Mariano Song Competition, the 2014 Wilhelm Stenhammer Competition, the 2014 James Toland Vocal Arts Competition, the 2013 Lyndon Woodside Oratorio Competition, the 2013 Classical Singer Competition, the 2012 Joy in Singing Competition, the 2010 University of Houston Concerto Competition, the 2010 National Orpheus Vocal Competition, the 2011 Five Towns Music Competition in Long Island, and the 2011 Young Texas Artist competition.
-She has also competed in the semi-final rounds of the Veronica Dunne Competition, the Hans Gabor Belvedere Competition and in Placido Domingo’s Operalia Competition.
-She was also a finalist in the Cesti Innsbruck Competition for Baroque Music.
+Past competition prizes and awards include the Sullivan Foundation, the 2017 10th Klaudia Taev Competition, the 2016 Opera Foundation Competition, the 2015 Metropolitan Opera Auditions, the 2015/16 Gerda Lissner Competitions (Song and Opera), the 2014 Luis Mariano Song Competition, the 2014 Wilhelm Stenhammer Competition, the 2014 James Toland Vocal Arts Competition, the 2013 Lyndon Woodside Oratorio Competition, the 2013 Classical Singer Competition, the 2012 Joy in Singing Competition, the University of Houston Concerto Competition, the National Orpheus Vocal Competition, and the Young Texas Artist competition.
+She has also competed in the semi-final rounds of the Veronica Dunne Competition, the Hans Gabor Belvedere Competition, Placido Domingo’s Operalia Competition and she was a finalist in the Cesti Innsbruck Competition for Baroque Music.

 |Bellini||Romeo||I CAPULETTI E I MONTECCHI|